tunaphish/blog/content/notes/participate-in-online-communities.md

+---
-# Participate in Online Communities
+title: Participate in Online Communities
+---

 don't be a lurker!
 show up the same place everyday and you make friends. this supports [[favor-depth-of-experience-over-breadth]]